niulinlnc/enterprise-extensions/account_usability/README.rst

 #.
 Backport from v10 of analytic report
 #.
 Add on journal items availability to search and group by analytic account and to search by analytic tags
 #.
 Add button to cancel paid invoices that don't have related payments.
 This happends, for eg, if invoice amount is zero or if counterpart account is no receivable or payable.
+#.
+Make origin always visible on invoices.
+By default odoo only make it visible when it has a value.
+The issue is that a user can delete the value but can't restore it again.
+We also think is a good idea to make it editable in case you want to link a manual invoice to, for eg, a sale order

 Installation